nodists/nodist/README.md

     nodist rm <version>             Uninstall the specified node version. nodist - <version>

+    nodist use <version>            Use <version> in the current environment only (usually the current terminal window).

     nodist run <version> -- <file>  Run <file> with the specified node version nodist r <version> -- <file>    (downloads the executable, if necessary).

+    nodist bin <version>            Get the path to the specified node executable (downloads the executable, if necessary).

-    nodist bin <version>            Get the path to the specified node version (downloads the executable, if necessary).
+    nodist path <version>           Get the path to the specified node version directory (downloads the executable, if necessary).

     nodist --help                   Display this help

     nodist -v                       Display nodist version

+Examples:

+    nodist 0.8.1                    Use node v0.8.1 globally

+    nodist v0.5.10                  Use node v0.5.10 globally

+    nodist - 0.5.10                 Uninstall node v0.5.10

+    nodist r v0.8.1 -- foo.js -s    Run `foo.js -s` with node v0.8.1, regardless
+                                    of the global version

+    nodist latest                   Use the latest available node version globally (downloads the executable, if necessary).

+    nodist stable                   Use the latest stable available node version globally (downloads the executable, if necessary).

+    nodist + all                    Installs *all* available node versions.
+                                    (Get yourself a cuppa in the meantime...)
 ```